trdownie/ucd-cv-website/README.md

 ### **Testing Functionality**
 I tested the functionality of the site by completing the following tests:
-- I tried all links
+- **I tried all links**
     - Off-site links open in a new browser
     - On-site navigation links work properly
-    - I tested the website on the three most-used browsers.
+- **I tested the website on the three most-used browsers**
     - Safari
     - Chrome
     - FireFox
-    - I tested the contact form to ensure it was working properly.
+- **I tested the contact form to ensure it was working properly**
-- Any missing info returns an error message.
+    - Any missing info returns an error message
-- An incorrect email format returns an error message.
+    - An incorrect email format returns an error message
-- The correct info doesn’t do anything yet as the backend isn’t configured.
-(To be updated.)
+    - The correct info doesn’t do anything yet as the backend isn’t configured

 ### **Testing Accessibility & Responsiveness**
-- I tried this on a range of screens:
+- **I tried this on a range of screens**:
     - An iPhone 5 with a 4” screen
     - An iPhone XS with a 5.8” screen
-    - A small tablet (TBC – DAD)
+    - A small tablet with ~7" screen
     - An iPad Pro with a 10.5” screen
     - A MacBook Pro with a 13” screen
-    - A 50” LG TV (For fun)
+- **The site was tested for accessibility use the Web Accessibility Evaluation Tool**
-- The site was tested for accessibility use the Web Accessibility Evaluation Tool.
-The results can be [seen here](https://wave.webaim.org/report#/https://trdownie.github.io/ucd-cv-website/)
+    - The results can be [seen here](https://wave.webaim.org/report#/https://trdownie.github.io/ucd-cv-website/)

 ### **Known Bugs**
 - There are no known bugs with this website.
 If you spot one – please [get in touch](mailto:trdownie@gmail.com).